scalapb/scalapb.github.io/scalapbc.md

 Older versions can be found in the [releases page](https://github.com/scalapb/ScalaPB/releases).

+Unzip the file, and inside you will find two scripts: `bin/scalapbc` (and `bin/scalapbc.bat`) that can be used on Unix/Linux/Mac OS X (and Windows, respectively).

 ## Usage

+ScalaPBC is used exactly like protoc.
+In fact, scalapbc calls protoc.
-ScalaPBC is a wrapper around protoc.
-It actually ships with [multiple versions](https://github.com/os72/protoc-jar) of protoc embedded in the jar and you can pick the one you want to use by passing the desired version as the first command line argument:
+It ships with [multiple versions](https://github.com/os72/protoc-jar) of protoc embedded in the jar and you can pick the one you want to use by passing the desired version as the first command line argument:

 {%highlight shell%}
-./bin/scalapbc -v340 [options]
+./bin/scalapbc -v351 [options]
 {%endhighlight%}

 {%highlight shell%}